luckydye/vsource-decompiler/README.md

 - Extract Pak file from .bsp
 - Extract all files from .vpk archives (slow)

+## Ideas to come (Rerender a demo scene in blender):
+- render a defined region of the map
+- extract animations for models
+- render section of demo file to animations etc.
+- convert dds textures to jpegs internally
+- decompile decals and wall sprays
+- fix bugs. make faster. lol

 ## Todos

 - glTF file writer  	                        ✓